Disclaimer: The use of uSki is reserved for people with a sufficient level of skiing to ensure the safety of the instructor/beginner pair!

 Never use the uSki on an icy slope!

-In case a skier cuts the path of the pair, let go of the lanyard immediately to limit the risks!
+In case a skier cuts the path of the pair, hold the leashes to limit the risks!

-When the student is not held by the lanyard, the instructor must stay close!
+When the student is not held by the leashes, the instructor must stay close!

 He must be able to slow down the student at any time in case he picks up too much speed!